CurrencyCloud/currencycloud-js/README.md

 If you don't have a valid login or key, you can get them [here][registration]

 # Security Consideration
+1. Authentication
-All data under [this folder](test/api/fixtures) provide and return dummy credentials to verify that authentication workflows behave as expected.
+  1. All data under [this folder](test/api/fixtures) provide and return dummy credentials to verify that authentication workflows behave as expected.

 # Copyright
 Copyright (c) 2015-2022 Currencycloud.
 See [LICENSE][license] for details.